Vision-Centric 4D Occupancy Forecasting and Planning via Implicit Residual World Models: Method

 We build an autoregressive predictor $\mathcal{W}$ that models context changes from streaming memory and ego trajectories, and use an alignment module to correct semantic and dynamic misalignments in future BEV features. $\mathcal{W}$ consists of a stack of transformer layers and takes learnable BEV queries as input.
 At timestamp $t$, each layer performs deformable self-attention, deformable temporal cross-attention to memory $\mathbf{S}^{bev}_{t-m:t-1}$ (with $m$ memory frames), conditioning via ego-trajectory embeddings $\tau_{t-m:t}$, and an FFN to output the residual $\Delta \mathbf{S}^{bev}_{t}$ w.r.t. the previous BEV.
 For efficiency, temporal cross-attention uses deformable sampling; reference points are computed from ego-motion transforms $\delta\tau_{t}$ derived from $\tau_{t-1:t}$ to pre-align features across time before aggregation.

 \textbf{Feature Alignment.} To obtain the final BEV features $\mathbf{S}^{bev}_{t}$, we add the predicted feature differences $\Delta\mathbf{S}^{bev}_{t}$ with previous BEV features $\mathbf{S}^{bev}_{t-1}$.
 Then we apply a feature alignment module further to enhance both the semantic richness and dynamic understanding, providing aligned features for the next rollout to alleviate potential error accumulation.
 Inspired by AdaNorm \cite{xu2019understanding} and \cite{yang2025driving}, instead of just adding the information, we modulate the features by dynamically generating the scale and shift parameters ($\gamma, \beta$) of layer normalization.
-The scale and shift parameters are generated from the predicted semantic occupancy maps $\mathbf{O}^{align}_{t}$ and the ego-motion transformations $\delta\tau_{t}$.
+The scale and shift parameters $(\gamma_s, \beta_s)$ for semantics and $(\gamma_e, \beta_e)$ for dynamics are generated by separate MLPs from the predicted semantic occupancy maps $\mathbf{O}^{align}_{t}$ and ego-motion transformations $\delta\tau_{t}$, respectively.
 The procedure can be formulated as:

 where $\rm{LN}$ denotes the layer normalization.

 We append a lightweight head consisting of MLPs to BEV features $\mathbf{S}^{bev}_{t}$ to generate a semantic occupancy map $\mathbf{O}^{align}_{t}$, which is supervised by cross-entropy loss $\mathcal{L}_{align}$.
 After obtaining aligned BEV features $\mathbf{\hat{S}}^{bev}_{t}$, we push them into the streaming memory queue for the next rollout.